Aiming for greater independence

 - Progress towards Therapy Goals

-- Explorers’ Planning meetings with therapists and families 3 times a year
+- Pupil Progress Meetings with teachers, therapists and families 3 times a year

 - MOVE (movement opportunities via education) Goals

-- Early Years Foundation Stage Framework (for those students in Year R or Key Stage 1)
+- Early Years Foundation Stage Framework (for those students in Year R)

 - End of Year Explorers’ Level